bhavhere/ANALYSIS-OF-ROAD-ACCIDENTS-USING-DATA-VISUALIZATION-TECHNIQUES/README.md

 paper, the relationship between fatality rate and other attributes including collision manner, weather, surface condition, causality severity, and driver age were investigated.
 <br>
-### 1.3 OBJECTIVE
+<h3> 1.3 OBJECTIVE</h3>
 <br>
-● Our Objective is to arrive at a conclusion regarding the problem of Roadway traffic safety and to give safe driving suggestions.
+● Our Objective is to arrive at a conclusion regarding the problem of Roadway traffic safety and to give safe driving suggestions.</br>
-● Finding Numbers of accidents happening in rural and urban areas.
+● Finding Numbers of accidents happening in rural and urban areas.</br>
-● Finding the trend in the number of accidents that occur each year.
+● Finding the trend in the number of accidents that occur each year.</br>
-● Finding the most dangerous time to drive.
+● Finding the most dangerous time to drive.</br>
-● Finding What fraction of accidents caused minor injuries , major injuries and deaths.
+● Finding What fraction of accidents caused minor injuries , major injuries and deaths.</br>
-● Finding how fast the number of car accidents drop off with age.
+● Finding how fast the number of car accidents drop off with age.</br>
-● Finding the ratio of men and women who get injured in accidents.
+● Finding the ratio of men and women who get injured in accidents.</br>
 <br>
 ## PROBLEM STATEMENT
 <br>